ZhenFund

 ZhenFund (Zhēngé jījīn (真格基金)) is a China-based venture capital firm focused on seed and early-stage investments.
 It was established in 2011 by New Oriental co-founders Bob (Xiaoping) Xu and Victor (Qiang) Wang.
-In 2016, Reuters has described ZhenFund as China's largest angel investment fund.
+In 2016, Reuters described ZhenFund as China's largest angel investment fund.

 Background

 In 2011, Bob Xu and Victor Wang established ZhenFund as a firm in collaboration with Sequoia Capital China.
 Xu and Wang previously co-founded New Oriental, one of the largest education conglomerates in China.
 Zhenfund was originally a personal investment vehicle for the duo that was set up in 2007.
 The duo brought in Anna Fang as a founding partner shortly after the firm was launched.

 The firm invests in various industry fields such as the internet, technology, artificial intelligence, corporate services, healthcare and education.

 Offices

 ZhenFund is headquartered in Beijing with additional offices in Shanghai and Shenzhen.